Xcaciv/Xcaciv.Cupcake/docs/Xcaciv.Command.Packages.prd.md

 - Tabular output for search results with aligned columns
 - Progress indicators during package download
-- Color-coded output (if used in Xcaciv.Cupcake console context)
+- Optional Color-coded output (if used in Xcaciv.Cupcake console context)
 - Clear success/error messages with actionable guidance
 - Consistent command syntax following Xcaciv.Command conventions
 - Inline parameter validation with immediate feedback

 ## 6. Narrative

 Marcus, a command developer, has just published his first Xcaciv.Command package to a private NuGet feed.
 He wants to test the installation experience.
-He configures the package source URL in his environment, then searches for his package: `Package.Search MyCustomCommand`.
+He configures the package source URL in his environment, then searches for his package: `package search MyCustomCommand`.
 His package appears in the results immediately, with the description he carefully crafted.

-He installs it with `Package.Install MyCustomCommand`, and within seconds, the package downloads, validates, and installs.
-He immediately tests his new command—it works perfectly.
-When he discovers a bug and publishes an update, he simply reinstalls the package to get the latest version.
+He installs it with `package install MyCustomCommand`, and within seconds, the package downloads, validates, and installs.
+He immediately tests his new command and it works perfectly.
+When he discovers a bug and publishes an update, he simply updates the package to get the latest version.

 Later, Marcus recommends his package to colleagues.
 They configure the same private feed URL and can search for and install his package just as easily.
 When the company decides to migrate to a different NuGet server, Marcus only needs to update the package source URL—everything else continues to work seamlessly.